Meet Crimson Rose O'Shea

 Due to the pandemic situation and being unable to travel the past year I have found myself delving into my own archive of research and resource material from previous trips.
 This has provided me with a wonderful form of inspiration and escapism during these challenging times.

-To accompany the collection, we have created a series of Spotify playlists.
-We plan to gradually introduce more lifestyle aspects to the brand because for me travel is a multi-sensory experience and I want to reflect this in our collections and the products that we offer our customers.
+To accompany the collection, I have created a series of Spotify playlists.
+I plan to gradually introduce more lifestyle aspects to the brand because for me travel is a multi-sensory experience and I want to reflect this in the products that I offer my customers.

 Later this year we will be releasing a new series of exclusive designs called ‘Greetings from’.
 This will be a collection of silk scarfs available to buy framed.
 Each unique design is a silk postcard from an inspirational place that I have travelled to.